-As required by Chapter 128A of the Massachusetts General Laws, the Commission held public hearings in the fall of 2013 on applications for two licenses to conduct running horse or harness racing meetings for calendar year 2014.
-The hearings were held in Boston and Plainville.
-The Commission approved the association licenses for Sterling Suffolk Racecourse, LLC, to conduct thoroughbred racing in 2014 and for Springfield Gaming and Redevelopment, to conduct harness horse racing in 2014 at their respective facilities.
+As required by Chapter 128A of the Massachusetts General Laws, the Commission held public hearings in the fall of 2014 on applications for three licenses to conduct running horse or harness racing meetings for calendar year 2015.
+The hearings were held in Boston, Brockton and Plainville.
+The Commission approved placeholder applications for racing at Suffolk Downs and Brockton Fair to conduct Thoroughbred racing in 2015; and for Springfield Gaming and Redevelopment, to conduct harness horse racing in 2015 at Plainridge Park Racecourse.
+In 2015, the Massachusetts legislature enacted the Acts of 2015, Chapter 10, which allowed Suffolk Downs to continue simulcasting through July 31, 2016 as long as there was a minimum of one day of live racing at Suffolk Downs in 2015 and 2016.
+Suffolk requested three days of live Thoroughbred racing, and the Gaming Commission held hearings and approved this request.
+Ultimately, the Brockton Fair decided not to hold racing in 2015.

-Decisions appealed to the Racing Division
+Decisions appealed to the Division of Racing

-The Gaming Commission, sitting as a quasi-judicial body pursuant to the Massachusetts Administrative Procedures Act, adjudicated o appeals.
+The Gaming Commission, sitting as a quasi-judicial body pursuant to the Massachusetts Administrative Procedures Act, adjudicated 0 appeals.
 The Commission has taken extensive precautions to ensure licensees due process throughout the appeal process.
 The Commission initiated a Stay-of-Suspension process.
 This permits licensees suspended by the Stewards/Judges for a minor violation of the rules that does not compromise the integrity of racing to continue to participate in racing until the licensee has been provided a hearing by the Commission and a decision made.
 Procedural safeguards were adopted to prevent licensees from abusing the Stay privilege.
 Hearings are conducted as soon as practicable from the time of the granting of a Stay, thereby preventing a licensee from participating while on a Stay status for an extended period of time.